-Junior Blasters are 5-7 year old children who experience fun, game based activities.
-Sessions run for 60 minutes to provide an action packed environment while learning new skills including catching, throwing and teamwork.
+Sessions run for 60 minutes to provide an action-packed environment while learning new skills including catching, throwing and teamwork.

-All participants in Woolworths Junior Blast receive their own Blasters pack including a shirt personalised with their own name on it!
-All equipment is supplied and parents join in the fun.
+All participants receive their own Blasters pack including a personalised shirt!
+All equipment is supplied and parents are encouraged to join in the fun.

-With more than 100 Master Centres across Western Australia you can find your nearest club click here.
+With more than 100 Master Centres across Western Australia click here to find your nearest club.